 If you see data with less logic and more flow, like a document, you’re thinking like a non-relational database.
 Do you need analytics on material such as email, podcasts, social media, GIS info, and reports?
 That kind of analytics is best handled by a non-relational database that offers lots (maybe millions) of data points to mine.
 Apache Hadoop and MongoDB are two solid non-relational database choices.

-How much time can your engineering team give you?
+How much time can your engineering team dedicate to data tasks?
 If your shop is small and your team is 110% occupied with supporting your business product, that should influence your database selection.
 Consider both short term and long term support.
 Perhaps you can gain support for set-up, but those resources won’t be left in place for long-term maintenance.

 If your field is fraud detection or another area that requires real-time analysis, a non-relational database offers the advantage mentioned above: It reads data in quickly, keeping query answers up-to-date.

-If these and other complications (and there are more!) seem like too much of a drain on the energy you need to actually run your business, there’s help.
-Panoply's smart data warehouse can do the heavy lifting for you.
-Data warehouses help you upload, maintain, and analyze data without putting a load on your IT resources.
+If these and other complications (and there are more!) seem like too much of a drain on the energy you need to actually run your business, let Panoply do the heavy lifting for you.
+Book a personalized demo today.